manuelpepe/PyAutoBlockchain/README.md

 to run integration from the github actions tests inside a docker container.

-The other way is to use local installations of (truffle)[https://github.com/trufflesuite/truffle] and ganache [ganache](https://github.com/trufflesuite/ganache) and run:
+The other way is to use local installations of [truffle](https://github.com/trufflesuite/truffle) and [ganache](https://github.com/trufflesuite/ganache) and run:

 ```
 $ ./integration-tests.sh